 When I tell people that I now have a cochlear implant, there are many questions that arise – and I’m always happy to answer them.
 Having a sense of curiosity is never a bad thing, it helps us to learn about others and the world around us.
 There were times when I was growing up that I wished people didn’t have this fear of asking me about my deafness; it’s such a big part of my life that I don’t mind talking about it at all.
-If you ever meet me in person, don’t shy away from the topic of deafness – let’s grab a cup of coffee and talk as long as we want.
+Let’s grab a virtual cup of coffee and talk as long as we want.

 Last night a friend – who is also deaf – asked what made me decide to get a cochlear implant.
 When I speak about it, I sometimes forget all the many, many reasons.
 So, here I am, attempting to put into words all the little – and big – things that made me decide to go ahead.

 The type of deafness I have is a progressive deafness in both ears, due to the tiny hairs in my cochlear getting damaged and not working as they should.
 The process of hearing is fascinating, and if you don’t know much about the journey of sound in your ears, then I urge you to research it…there are many different things at work to enable you to ‘hear’.
 The cause of my deafness is genetic, yet it was a shock for my parents when first my sister was diagnosed as being deaf, and then me, because there was no real history of deafness in the family.

 Being progressive meant that my hearing could suddenly drop – which it did, 5 years ago – and to go from experiencing the world around you with one level of hearing, to having your world change in the way you hear it is not an easy experience.
 My hearing had been fairly stable throughout my childhood and adolescence, only dropping slightly here and there in ways that were barely noticeable.